UA-141369524-4

 • Use a masher or fork to crumble cooked tofu.

-• Add turmeric spice and black pepper to enhance the curcumin effect.
+• Add turmeric spice, black pepper, and pimento to heat enhance the curcumin effect.

 • Add your favorite vegetables such as cooked kale.

-Tree pollen (e.g maple, juniper, elm, oak, etc.) found in most U.S. areas is the main culprit for spring seasonal allergies start as early as February these days.
+Tree pollen (e.g maple, juniper, elm, oak, etc.) found in most U.S. areas is the main culprit for spring seasonal allergies that starts as early as February these days.

 Allergies are your body’s annoying, but healthy response to your immune system working. 🌱